Moderate trekking involves 5 – 6 hours a day walking at a steady pace below 4000 meters for around 10 days trekking trip.

 Trek from Gorakshep to Kala Patthar (5545m) and trek to Pheriche (4243m) and it takes about six hours.
 You accomplish an early morning climb to Kala Patthar (5545m) to enjoy the view of sunrise.
 From Kala Patthar you can have a panoramic view of Mt.
 Everest and many other mountain peaks like Mt.
 Pumori, Mt.
 Lingtren, Mt.
 Khumbetse, Mt.
 Nuptse, Mt.
 Lhotse, Mt.
 Ama Dablam, Mt.
 Thamserku and many more.
 Pheriche is the place where one can make phone calls to any part of the world.
 You can see the mountain Yaks in Pheriche.
 Yaks are normally regarded as the porters in this area.
 The town of Pheriche is known as windy town.
 There you can see the perpendicular walls of Cholatse and Tawache.
 There is located Himalayan Rescue Association Aid Post and foreign volunteer doctors are to provide medical treatment to trekkers as well as local people.

-Mostly down hill today it will take you 4 to 5 hours, there is a steep climb for about an hour before you encounter the scenic walk back into Namche.
+Mostly down hill today it will take you about 7 hours, there is a steep climb for about an hour before you encounter the scenic walk back into Namche.
 From Khumjung you can pass through Khunde where you may enjoy a visit to the little monastery if you haven’t already.

 This is your final day trekking; it will take you around 3 hours to Lukla.
 This evening you will have a farewell ceremony with your guides and porters where you will be able to sample some Chang and try some Sherpa dancing.